 Usually I can charge a gadget just from sun.
 If it's not sunny the circuit should charge via batteries.

-I use Altoids Tins because they're the prefect size for this project.
+I use Altoids Tins because they're the perfect size for this project.
 Plus very cute.
 I also enjoy mints.

 Just use some tin snips to cut a hole big enough for the USB port.